Lesson video

 Jealous, my turn, your turn.

-They don't actually have green-eyed, but it's just a way of saying that they are really jealous.
+We call someone green-eyed, they don't actually have green-eyed, but it's just a way of saying that they are really jealous.

 And then finally, resentful.

-You resentful, you resent somebody else and what they have.
+If you're resentful, you resent somebody else and what they have.

 Let's see the word envious in a sentence.

-Grit peered at Armie's shiny new car with an envious look in his eyes.
+Grit peered at Armie's shiny, new car with an envious look in his eyes.

 These words are word pairs of envious.

-I'm going to read them out loud first, and then you'll have a go at reading them out loud too.
+I'm going to read them out loud first, and then you'll have a go at reading them out too.

 Envious glance, so the way you look at someone with an envious glance.

-An envious look, you give an envious look, you're showing that you're jealous.
+If you give an envious look, you're showing that you're jealous.

 And then the envious rival.

-Rivals are people who are always fighting against each other and they can often be envious of what the other person has.
+And they can often be envious of what the other person has.

 That's right, the synonym is jealous, B.